Mission Statement

 Pedestrians: You need to walk with your guard up

 In our neighborhoods, there are always people out walking or running.
-There are students and parents walking to bus stops or schools; people out with their dogs for a stroll; runners getting in a morning workout before heading out to work; or people walking to and from the two Metro North stations in town.
-Walkers and runners can’t expect drivers who are behind the wheel of a vehicle to be looking out for their safety: they need to be responsible for their safety as well.
+There are children and parents walking to bus stops or schools; people getting their dogs and themselves out for a morning stroll; runners getting in a morning workout before heading out to work; or people walking to and from the two Metro North stations in town.

 +